New Data Points To Benefits Of Moderate Screen Time For Kids

 For dads feverishly following the screen time crackdown, these findings may come as a surprise.
-Scientists have been calling on a smartphone ban for some time now and Fatherly has covered several studies that suggest screen time is dangerous.
+Scientists have been calling on a smartphone ban for some time now.
 Psychologist Jean Twenge’s latest book, iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy—and Completely Unprepared for Adulthood blames most of the issues in her book’s title on digital media overuse.
 Meanwhile, AAP guidelines suggest that children engage in absolutely no more than one hour of screen time per day, and call on parents to keep infants entirely unplugged (unless they’re video chatting with loved ones).

 And yet, 20,000 phone interviews later, Pryzbylski and his team did not find a correlation between AAP technology use guidelines and children’s well beings.
 They say this result is likely due to the fact that AAP devises its guidelines based on old data.
 “Given that we cannot put the digital genie back in the bottle, it is incumbent on researchers to conduct rigorous, up-to-date research that identifies mechanisms by and the extent to which screen-time exposure might affect children,” co-author Netta Weinstein of Cardiff University said in the statement.